 - Babbling Brook Inn: With rooms decorated in the style of famous painters and a babbling brook running through the garden, this has been a Santa Cruz visitors' favorite for years.

-- Pacific Blue Inn: 9 rooms in a new, eco-friendly building and it's within walking distance of the most popular spots.
+- Pacific Blue Inn: 9 rooms in an eco-friendly building and it's within walking distance of the most popular spots.
 And for ones a little further away, they offer complimentary bicycles.

 Many Santa Cruz visitors like to go camping.
 There are many great places to pitch your tent or park your RV.
 Or if you don't have either of those, some even have tent cabins for rent.